Hemanth Hariharan

 24_7

-Developing a roadmap for a 100% wind-water-solar (WWS) California
+Course Project - Developing a roadmap for a 100% wind-water-solar (WWS) California

 In Prof. Jacobson’s course ‘100% clean, renewable energy and storage for everything’, I quantified end-use demand in California from EIA-published data and converted it to WWS energy to arrive at an energy mix containing rooftop and utility-scale solar, onshore and offshore wind, and existing geothermal and hydroelectric power.